Marvin-Labs/lbgpt/README.md

 res = asyncio.run(chatgpt.chat_completion_list([ "your list of prompts" ]))
 ```

-Currently, the only supported semantic cache is the langchain interface to [FAISS](https://faiss.ai/).
+Currently, the only supported semantic caches are [FAISS](https://faiss.ai/) (via the [langchain](https://www.langchain.com/) interface) and [Qdrant](https://qdrant.tech/).
 Please let us know if you would like to see support for other semantic caches.

 In this example, all requests messages are embedded using the `bert-base-uncased` model from HuggingFace.
 The cosine similarity threshold determines how similar two messages must be to be considered semantically equivalent.
 The path parameter determines where the semantic cache is stored.